 Hidden behind a red door, with no frontage on the street at all, clockers bar feels like the original hidden gem.
 Inside, the bar is darkly lit, decorated with a full-blown tree apparently growing in the middle of it (and twinkling with fairy lights).
 Try the Mezcalita (a smoky take on a margarita) or the Lions Roast – what would happen if an Old Fashioned and an Espresso Martini had a love-child.

-For more information, visit clockers’ website.
+For more information, visit clockers’ Facebook page.

 Where to Sleep: Heikotel – Hotel am Stadspark